joshsoftware/EmbeddedPowerBIReactPOC/README.md

 Just click on embed report button to embed a sample power-bi report.
 Currently its using sample reports from power-bi playground api.

+PowerBI sample API used from https://playgroundbe-bck-1.azurewebsites.net

+To embed new report:

+Just select any new sample report you wish to add from https://playgroundbe-bck-1.azurewebsites.net

+Replace the report url in .env file of the project
+eg:
+REACT_APP_REPORT_URL='https://playgroundbe-bck-1.azurewebsites.net/Reports/InsightToActionGreenReport'

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).